 top of page

-Bar’am was a Jewish village in Mishnaic and Talmudic times.
-This synagogue was built during the late 4th and 5th centuries CE and is one of the most impressive synagogue remains in Israel.
-It is built in a Roman style with dressed stones.
-Most impressive is its decorated entrance.
-The front lintel has a carving of a wreath of branches.
+Kfar Bir’im was a Jewish village in Mishnaic and Talmudic times.
+The synagogue was built during the late 4th and 5th centuries CE.
+Partial restoration of its first floor has revealed one of the most impressive synagogues in Israel.
+It was built in a Roman style with dressed basalt stones.
+Most impressive is its decorated entrance of three doors with six columns.
+The front lintel contains a carving of a wreath of branches.
 This was once flanked by additional decorations, possibly winged figures of Victory, but these have been defaced.
-The decoration on the frieze above the lintel shows grape vines with clusters of grapes.
-The prayer hall has three rows of columns which have been partially reconstructed with concrete pedestals and which formerly supported a second story.
-The ark containing the Torah, which has not survived, would have been on the southern wall facing Jerusalem, but it has not survived.
+The frieze above the lintel is decorated with grape vines with clusters of grapes.
+The prayer hall has three rows of columns that have been partially reconstructed with concrete pedestals, and these supported a second story.
+The ark containing the Torah has not survived, but would have been on the southern wall facing Jerusalem.

-Maronite Christians lived in the village of Kefar Bar’am from the late 16th century when they moved from Lebanon.
+Maronite Christians lived in the village of Kfar Bar’am from the late 16th century when they moved from Lebanon.
 They were forced to relocate during Israel’s 1948 War of Independence and they moved to Gush Halav (Jish).
-Palmach soldiers settled at this site, but later established a permanent kibbutz at Baram 2 Km to the north.
-There is still a Maronite church on top of the hill, but it is used only for special events.
+Palmach soldiers initially settled at this site, but later established a kibbutz, Kibbutz Bar’am, 2 Km to the north.
+There is a Maronite church on top of the hill, but it is used only for special events.

 VISITING BARAM SYNAGOGUE